Let's Talk Begins Jan 11 for Spring 2021 Semester!

 If you need immediate assistance, please call 911 and University Police can assist you.
 If you are in a mental health crisis, please call our front desk (994-4531) to be seen in a crisis hour rather than go to Let’s Talk.
 Let’s Talk drop-in hours are not intended for crisis support.
 If it is after hours, utilize the 24-hour Help Center line (406-586-3333) or the National Lifeline (800-273-8255) or Crisis Text Line (741741).

 What else do I need to know about Let’s Talk?

-Although Let's Talk counselors are professional mental health providers, Let's Talk is not a substitute for formal, on-going counseling and does not constitute mental health treatment.
-Let's Talk counselors provide informal consultations to help students with specific problems and to introduce them to what it's like to speak with a counselor.
-Let's Talk clinicians can help you determine whether formal counseling at CPS would be useful for you and, if appropriate, assist you in scheduling an appointment.
+Although Let's Talk clinicians are professionals, Let's Talk is not a substitute for psychotherapy or formal counseling and does not constitute mental health treatment.
+Let's Talk clinicians provide informal consultations to help students with specific problems and to introduce them to what it's like to speak with a clinician.
+Your Let's Talk clinician can help you determine whether formal counseling at CPS would be useful for you and, if appropriate, assist you in scheduling an appointment.